acts-project/acts/docs/core/eventdata/particle_hypothesis.md

  - {class}`Acts::NonNeutralChargedParticleHypothesis`
  - {class}`Acts::ParticleHypothesis`

-Internally, ACTS will use {class}`Acts::ParticleHypothesis`, if not specified otherwise, which is convertible from all the other hypotheses.
+Internally, ACTS will use {class}`Acts::ParticleHypothesis`, if not specified otherwise.
+This is the most generic one which is convertible from all the other hypotheses.